allthingslinux/tux/docs/content/user/features/index.md

 ## Getting Started

-Most features require configuration in your server's `config.toml` file.
+Most features require configuration in your server's `config.json` file.
 See the [Admin Guide](../../admin/config/index.md) for setup instructions.